 Commercial insurance in Spain

-- premises insurance – this protects your business premises against damage caused by fire, floods, natural disasters or vandalism.
-It is not compulsory for all businesses but many landlords insist that it is taken out.
+- Premises insurance – this protects your business premises against damage caused by fire, floods, natural disasters or vandalism.
+It is not compulsory for all businesses but many landlords insist their tenants take it out.

 - business interruption insurance – if your business faces a financial loss due to unexpected closure, this can cover operational costs including employee salaries.